Parchment: Parchment and vellum

 Lee Ustick, writing in 1936, commented:

-It is for these reasons that many modern conservators, librarians and archivists prefer to use either the broader term parchment, or the neutral term animal membrane.
+It is for these reasons that many modern conservators, librarians and archivists prefer to use either the broader term parchment or the neutral term animal membrane.

 History

-The history of parchment is inseparable from the written word, once it had descended from clay tablets.
-A subsidiary use was found by scientists, most notably Thomas Graham, who employed parchment for the separation of aqueous solutions he termed dialysis; in this respect, parchment is seen to be akin to sausage casings made from the intestines.

 The word parchment evolved (via the Latin pergamenum and the French parchemin) from the name of the city of Pergamon, which was a thriving center of parchment production during the Hellenistic period.
-The city so dominated the trade that a legend later arose which said that parchment had been invented in Pergamon to replace the use of papyrus which had become monopolized by the rival city of Alexandria.
-This account, originating in the writings of Pliny the Elder (Natural History, Book XII, 69–70), is false because parchment had been in use in Anatolia and elsewhere long before the rise of Pergamon.
+The city so dominated the trade that a legend later arose that said that parchment had been invented in Pergamon to replace the use of papyrus, which had become monopolized by the rival city of Alexandria.
+This account, originating in the writings of Pliny the Elder (Natural History, Book XIII, 69–70), is almost assuredly false because parchment had been in use in Anatolia and elsewhere long before the rise of Pergamon.

 Herodotus mentions writing on skins as common in his time, the 5th century BC; and in his Histories (v.58) he states that the Ionians of Asia Minor had been accustomed to give the name of skins (diphtherai) to books; this word was adapted by Hellenized Jews to describe scrolls.
-In the 2nd century BC, a great library was set up in Pergamon that rivalled the famous Library of Alexandria.
-As prices rose for papyrus and the reed used for making it was over-harvested towards local extinction in the two nomes of the Nile delta that produced it, Pergamon adapted by increasing the use of parchment.

-Writing on prepared animal skins had a long history, however.
+Writing on prepared animal skins had a long history in other cultures outside of the Greeks as well.
 David Diringer noted that "the first mention of Egyptian documents written on leather goes back to the Fourth Dynasty (c.
 2550–2450 BC), but the earliest of such documents extant are: a fragmentary roll of leather of the Sixth Dynasty (c.
 24th century BC), unrolled by Dr. H. Ibscher, and preserved in the Cairo Museum; a roll of the Twelfth Dynasty (c.
 1990–1777 BC) now in Berlin; the mathematical text now in the British Museum (MS. 10250); and a document of the reign of Ramses II (early thirteenth century BC)."
-Though the Assyrians and the Babylonians impressed their cuneiform on clay tablets, they also wrote on parchment from the 6th century BC onward.
-Rabbinic literature traditionally maintains that the institution of employing parchment made of animal hides for the writing of ritual objects such as the Torah, mezuzah, and tefillin is Sinaitic in origin, with special designations for different types of parchment such as gevil and klaf.
+Civilizations such as the Assyrians and the Babylonians most commonly impressed their cuneiform on clay tablets, but they also wrote on parchment from the 6th century BC onward.